by Randall CraigFiled in: Blog, Blogging, Business Development, Make It Happen Tipsheet, Networking, TrustTagged as: Blogging, Sales

-Consider these Tipsheets: there are over 300 of them, and they certainly don’t “sell” anything.
+Consider these Tipsheets: there are over 650 of them, and they certainly don’t “sell” anything.
 Each week, I give away a small nugget of information, and tie it to an immediate action.
 These non-salesy Tipsheets, like the vast majority of blogs, are designed to credentialize expertise and build trust, slowly over time.

 Interestingly, I recently received an email from a reader saying that he was about to unsubscribe, but he wanted to give me “a chance” and explain why, in person.
 As this reader was in the same city as I was, I took him up on his offer to meet for a coffee.
-Social Networking translated into real-world networking.

 Social Media can be used to sell, but one of the most effective strategies has to be Give to Get; the sale will take place, but only when you’ve demonstrated your expertise, earned the trust, and the buyer is ready to buy – which may take years.

 Where does your blog fit on the sell/no-sell continuum?
 If you’re not happy with it there, make a change.
 If you don’t blog, look back at your favorite blog (besides this one!) and evaluate it: where does it fit on the continuum?
 And how would you feel if it was changed?

 Meta: It’s ironic that the precise person who should have read this post will not, since he has unsubscribed

 Does this topic resonate?
 Reach out to Randall: he can present it to your group.
 (More presentation topics)

 Download Randall’s professional credentials: Speaker credentials one-sheet or Management Advisory credentials.